25prabhu10/notes/docs/Concepts/Application_Security/Authentication.md

    ```

 10. HOBA
     - See RFC 7486, Section 3, HTTP Origin-Bound Authentication, digital-signature-based

 11. Mutual
     - See RFC 8120

 12. Negotiate / NTLM
     - See RFC4599

 13. VAPID
     - See RFC 8292

 14. SCRAM
     - See RFC 7804

 15. AWS4-HMAC-SHA256
     - See AWS docs.
-This scheme is used for AWS3 server authentication.
+This scheme is used for AWS3 server authentication

-Types:
+### Types of Authentication (least to most secure)

-1. Password-based Authentication:
+1. Form-based/Password-based Authentication:
+   - The most common authentication method
+   - Users enter their credentials (username and password) into a form
+   - Vulnerable to phishing attacks, brute-force attacks, and credential stuffing

 2. Multi-Factor Authentication (MFA):
    - An authentication method that requires two or more independent ways to identify a user

-3. [Token-based Authentication]
+3. WebAuthn:
+   - A web standard for password-less authentication that allows users to authenticate using public key cryptography
+   - It is part of the FIDO2 project, which aims to provide a secure and user-friendly way to authenticate users without relying on passwords

-4. Certificate-based authentication
+4. Passwordless Authentication:
+   - A method of authentication that does not require a password.
+Instead, it uses other factors such as biometrics, hardware tokens, or one-time codes sent via email or SMS

 ## Authorization